-Anemia in pregnant women is a significant health problem, with adverse effects on the health of the mother and baby.
-This study aims to identify social and economic factors that affect the incidence of anemia in pregnant women in certain regions.
+Anemia among regnant women is a significant health problem, with adverse effects on the well-being of both the mother and the unborn child.
+This research seeks to uncover. social and economic factors that affect the incidence of anemia in pregnant women in certain regions.
 Quantitative approach with cross-sectional design was used to collect data through questionnaires and structured interviews on 200 pregnant women.
 Factors analyzed include education, family income, type of employment, access to health services, and diet.
-The results showed that low levels of education, low family income, and limited access to health services were significantly associated with an increased risk of anemia in pregnant women.
+The results showed that low levels of education, low family income, and limited access to health services were strongly linked to a heightened risk of anemia in expectant mothers.
 In addition, social support factors also play an important role in preventing anemia.
-These findings suggest that social and economic factors interact, with lower education associated with lower incomes, which in turn hinders pregnant women's access to good nutrition and adequate health care.
-Based on the results of the study, it is suggested that the health policy of pregnant women more emphasis on nutrition education, increased access to health services, and economic empowerment, especially among low-income families.
-This study provides an important contribution in formulating intervention programs that can reduce the prevalence of anemia in pregnant women in Indonesia.
+These findings suggest that social and economic factors interact, with lower education associated with lower incomes, which in the pregnant women's access to good nutrition and adequate health care.
+In light of the study's findings, it is suggested that the health policy of pregnant women more emphasis on nutrition education, increased access to health services, and economic empowerment, especially among low-income families.
+This study provides an important contribution in formulating intervention programs that can reduce occurrence of anemia among expectant mothers in Indonesia.